PEI: Anne of Green Gables and so much more

 Out east, about a 45-minute drive from Charlottetown in Souris sits the luxurious Inn at Bay Fortune and its Michael Smith-helmed FireWorks Kitchen.
 This high-end restaurant was voted one of Canada's best new restaurants in 2016 by Air Canada's enRoute magazine.

-Shucker lovers will want to head to the Malpeque Bay Oyster Barn in the fishing harbor in Malpeque Bay.
+Shucker lovers will want to head to the Malpeque Oyster Barn in the fishing harbor in Malpeque Bay.
 Bonus: There's a thriving kitesurfing scene in nearby Cabot Beach Provincial Park.

 And finally, there's nothing quite like an old fashioned lobster supper.